Xie-Hao0818/arskl/README.md

 # arskl

-Official code for "Adaptive Complementary Learning for Fine-Grained Skeleton-Based Action Recognition"
+Official code for "Synergistic Dual Pathway Relearning for Fine-Grained Skeleton-Based Action Recognition"

 ### Download the pre-processed skeletons
 We provide links to the pre-processed skeleton annotations, you can directly download them and use them for training & testing.